Daniel-7733/bookshelf/README.md

 ---

-⚡ This project helped me practice Flask, authentication, and building CRUD apps with a clean structure.
+⚡ This project was to practice Flask, authentication, and building CRUD apps with a clean structure.
+👨‍💻 Created as a practice project to learn Python and GitHub.
+Built with by Daniel